knadh/otpgateway/README.md

 ### Built-in providers
 - smtp
 - AWS Pinpoint SMS
-- Kaleyra (India) SMS
+- Kaleyra SMS, WhatsApp

 ## Webhook providers
-Any external provider can be integrated by defining one or more webhook providers in the config.
-A JSON payload is posted to the provider whenever an OTP is generated.
+Any external provider can be integrated by defining one or more [webhook providers in the config](https://github.com/knadh/otpgateway/blob/745ce8fb9d3491a8774d5290006691fded560fa4/config.sample.toml#L141).
+A JSON payload is posted to the webhook endpoint whenever an OTP is generated.

 # Usage

 Download the latest release from the [releases page](https://github.com/knadh/otpgateway/releases).
-Note that Go plugins require cgo, the libc version linked in the binaries may be incompatible with your system.

-The best approach is to clone this repository and run `make deps && make build`.
-To run, OTP Gateway requires a Redis connection.

-- Copy config.sample.toml to config.toml and edit the configuration
+- Copy config.sample.toml to config.toml and edit the configuration.
 - Run `./otpgateway`
-- Refer to the API reference below to send OTPs.
+- Refer to the [API reference](#user-content-api-reference) to send OTPs.

 ### Built in UI